Dad’s dying wishes seemed wonderful until we had nowhere to put the flowers.

 So what can you do when there is nowhere to go?
 For me, there are three choices.

 First of all, you could go somewhere special to that person.
-For me, that’s slightly different as my Dad gave me a shed from his allotment.
-In an odd way, it smells like him and it’s where I go to talk to him.
-For you, it might be a beach, a park or a coffee shop.
+Clevedon Pier (pictured) is where we used to go fishing, though my Dad also gave me a shed from his allotment.
+Oddly, it smells like him and it’s where I go to talk to him now.
+For you though, it might be a beach, a park or a coffee shop.
 Wherever it is, know that that’s okay.

 Secondly, you might want to do something that they enjoyed doing.
 My Dad loved his Cosmos, so for me, tending to the Cosmos that I grew especially in his memory brings me closer to him.
 He also loved DIY, so I’ve been thinking about building a shrine in the shed to help me remember him.
 You might also want to watch a favourite movie, sing a favourite song or do a favourite hobby, like gardening, fishing or knitting.